 The Automatic Restart Settings are all locked, however.
 Each time a player joins the experience, they are expected to completely fill out your Trivia Game or Poll.
 There is no need to allow each player to go through it multiple times.

-This mode is ideal when you want to let your crowd play at their own pace and it is not important to have each person in the crowd in sync and playing together.
+This mode is ideal when you want to allow your crowd to play at their own pace without requiring each player to be playing in sync.
 This mode is great for exit surveys, online polls, and fun trivia games where the participants are not necessarily playing against each other at the same time.
 A trade show booth could use this mode to allow walk-up participants to take a poll or survey in order to get a gift or prize.

 Other Helpful Articles